NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/PointSetRegistration/README.md

 ![Description of picture](Example2.jpg)
 ![Some more images](Example2.jpg)
 -->
+Point set registration example from a blue point set M to the red point set S:
 ![Point set registration example from a blue point set M to the red point set S](https://upload.wikimedia.org/wikipedia/commons/b/b2/Cpd_fish_nonrigid.gif)

 # Background and References
 <!-- If you developed any software, include link to the source code repository.
 If possible, also add links to sample data,
 and to any relevant publications. -->

+* TODO